Training & Regulations

 Understand how the CAA stores, protects, and analyses MOR data to support ongoing safety improvements in aviation;

-Explore the role of the MOR Scheme in notifying the CAA of hazards, emphasising the importance of drone pilots and aviation operators reporting unsafe incidents.
+Explore the role of the MOR Scheme in notifying the CAA of hazards, highlighting the importance of drone pilots and aviation operators reporting unsafe incidents.

 The UK Civil Aviation Authority (CAA) has published guidance on how to submit a Mandatory Occurrence Report (MOR) so that it complies with the regulation, and in turn helps improve aviation safety for all.